karabaja4/mimejs/README.md

 ## Configuration

-Configuration is done via JSON configuration file.
-It comes with the example defaults in the system configuration file, please edit to your liking.
+Configuration is done via a single JSON configuration file.
+The application includes the global system configuration file with some example defaults, please edit to your liking and/or copy the configuration to your user profile, as specified on the paths below.

 ### System wide